delilahsunlight/effective-octo-giggle/readme.md

-### Discord bot
+### Tokenless Discord bot but it requires webhook

-Discord bot that sends images of horses
+Discord bot that sends images of horses or other things